-One of the first pitfalls for overseas travelers is that they believe they are covered by their current US insurance policy.
-Don’t rely on your current medical plan when leaving the country.
+One of the first pitfalls for overseas travelers is believing they are covered by their current US insurance policy.
+Don’t rely on your current medical plan after leaving the country.
 There may be limitations to your coverage overseas.
 Your US insurance company may assure you that you are covered, but when it comes to filing a claim and getting reimbursed, it can be a complete nightmare.
 There are also limits on what your provider will cover.
-Actual medical bill costs may be covered, but not evacuation or potential repatriation, hospital costs, flight home, etc. In the event of a death, the average cost of repatriation alone is around 20k USD, and that doesn’t even include funeral and burial costs.
-Both travel insurance and expatriate insurance can fill the void left by your current insurance and in some cases save you lots of money.
+Actual medical bills may be covered, but not evacuation, hospital costs, a flight home, or potential repatriation.
+In the unfortunate event of a death, the average cost of repatriation alone is around 20k USD, and that doesn’t even include funeral and burial costs.
+Both types of international health insurance can fill the void left by your current insurance and in some cases save you lots of money.

-International Travel Medical insurance will cover your medical costs, evacuation and even repatriation of remains back to your home country.
-While treatment will most likely need to be in the “nearest, best facility,” your costs will be covered and you won’t risk being held “hostage” by a hospital in a foreign country.
-In addition, the insurance company will assist with evacuation, arranging transportation home and payment to the medical facility.
-Some travel medical policies even cover pre-existing conditions to some degree or another, but many do not.
-The policies that do generally require that you have current insurance coverage back home.
+Travel Medical insurance will cover your medical costs, evacuation, and even repatriation of remains back to your home country.
+Although treatment will most likely need to be in the “nearest, best facility,” your costs will be covered and you won’t risk being held “hostage” by a hospital in a foreign country.
+In addition, the insurance company will assist with evacuation, arranging transportation home, and payment to the medical facility.
+Some Travel Medical policies even cover pre-existing conditions to some degree, but it’s important to note that many do not.
+The policies that do cover pre-existing conditions generally require that you maintain current insurance coverage back home.

-Why not just buy a travel insurance policy for a year?
+Why not just buy Travel Medical insurance for a year?

-So… you’ve got a quote for a year’s worth of travel medical and a year’s worth of annually renewable insurance, and the travel medical insurance is cheaper.
-Your friend, living in the town you just rented an apartment in, uses GeoBlue, World Nomads or IMG travel insurance, and they say it’s great.
-Which it is!
-(But only for up to one year.)
+So… you’ve got a quote for a year’s worth of Travel Medical and a year’s worth of Annually Renewable Expat insurance, and the Travel Medical insurance is cheaper.
+Your friend, who lives in the town you just moved to, says her Travel Medical policy from GeoBlue (or World Nomads, or IMG) is great.
+And it is!
+But remember, it’s short term—one year max.
 Why not save some money and skip the annually renewable policy with it’s cumbersome medical questionnaire and underwriting?
 Well… it all comes down to those pesky pre-existing conditions that you don’t have (yet).